 We're carrying out a £15 million upgrade of our clean water main along the A24.
 This project is part of our wider work to strengthen and modernise the water network in South London.
 The next stages of the project have not yet been fully completed due to a number of challenges.
-This means we'll need to return later in 2025 to complete the works.
+This means we'll now have to return to site to complete these works.

 We appreciate that this extension to the scheme will be disruptive.
 We apologise for any extra inconvenience caused by the extension of the programme.